kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ## Introduction

-- To monitor a multi-cluster fleet, we deploy a central monitoring cluster with Fluent Bit and Prometheus configured to send logs and metrics to Grafana Cloud.
+- To monitor a multi-cluster fleet, we deploy a central monitoring cluster with Fluent Bit and Prometheus configured to send logs and metrics to Grafana Cloud
-- The monitoring cluster runs WebValidate (WebV) to send requests to apps running on the other clusters in the fleet. - The current design has one deployment of WebV for each app.
+- The monitoring cluster runs WebValidate (WebV) to send requests to apps running on the other clusters in the fleet. - The current design has one deployment of WebV for each app
-  - The webv-heartbeat deployment sends requests to all of the heartbeat apps running on the fleet clusters.
+  - The webv-heartbeat deployment sends requests to all of the heartbeat apps running on the fleet clusters
 - Fluent Bit is configured to forward WebV logs to Grafana Loki
-- Prometheus is configured to scrape WebV metrics.
+- Prometheus is configured to scrape WebV metrics
-- These logs and metrics are used to power a Grafana Cloud dashboard and provide insight into cluster and app availability and latency.
+- These logs and metrics are used to power a Grafana Cloud dashboard and provide insight into cluster and app availability and latency

 ## Lab Prerequisites

-- Complete the 4 [outer-loop labs](/README.md#outer-loop-labs) before this one.
+- Complete the 4 [outer-loop labs](/README.md#outer-loop-labs) before this one

 ## Fleet Configuration Prerequisites

 - Grafana Cloud Account
-  - You can set up a free trial Grafana Cloud Account [here](https://grafana.com/).
+  - You can set up a free trial Grafana Cloud Account [here](https://grafana.com/)
 - Azure subscription
 - Managed Identity (MI) for the fleet
 - Key Vault